uliwitness/vanguardbot/README.md

 ## Commands

-Commands are kept in a folder you specify to the server (By default, this is `~/Application Support/vanguardbot/` on macOS, on Linux we recommend using `~/.config/vanguardbot/` and passing that as the first argument to Vanguardbot).
+Commands are kept in a special folder.
+By default, this is `~/Application Support/vanguardbot/` on macOS, on Linux `~/.config/vanguardbot/` is used.
+You can pass a `commandsFolder` to Vanguardbot on the command line to override this default.

 That folder contains a subfolder for each command, named after the command.
 Each folder contains an `info.ini` file describing the command's settings.
 There is also a special subfolder named `data` which the commands can use to store